3a1b2c3/seeingSpace/README.md

 <img src="https://user-images.githubusercontent.com/74843139/134788591-e65ba01b-3dda-407b-9f91-712af9f224e8.png" width=450>
 *Source: Rendering for Data Driven Computational Imaging, Tristan Swedish*
-* The full equation is also time dependent.
+* The plenoptic function which describes the degrees of freedom of a light ray.
+The full equation is also time dependent.
 * **Radiance** represents the ray strength, measuring the combined angular and spatial power densities.
 Radiance can be used to indicate how much of the power emitted by the light source that is reflected, transmitted or absorbed by a surface will be captured by a camera facing that surface from a specified angle of view.

-#### Lightfields: View interpolation
+#### Lightfields capture and rendering
 A **Light field** is a mathematical function of one or more variables whose range is a set of multidimensional vectors that describe the amount of light flowing in every direction through every point in space.
 The magnitude of each ray is given by the radiance and the space of all possible light rays is given by the five-dimensional plenoptic function.
 The 7D plenoptic function under certain assumptions and relaxations simplifies to a **4D light field**, which is easier to sample and operate on.
+The 4D lightfield, 2D spatial (x,y) and 2D angular (u,v), is captured by a plenoptic sensor.
-• the **incident light field** Li(u, v, , ) describing the irradiance of light incident on objects in space
+• the **incident light field** Li(u, v, alpha, beta) describing the irradiance of light incident on objects in space
-• the **radiant light field** Lr (u, v, , ) quantifying the irradiance created by an object
+• the **radiant light field** Lr (u, v, alpha, beta) quantifying the irradiance created by an object
+##### Capture
 While special cameras and cameras arrangements have been build to capture light fields it is also possible them with a conventional camera or smart phone under certain constraints (see [Crowdsampling the Plenoptic Function](#crowdsampling)).

 ![image](https://user-images.githubusercontent.com/74843139/134798665-82995833-8751-4944-a3dd-0ea99a376216.png)
-_Stanford light field camera; Right: Adobe (large) lens array, source https://cs.brown.edu/courses/csci1290/labs/lab_lightfields_
+_Stanford light field camera; Right: Adobe (large) lens array, source https://cs.brown.edu/courses/csci1290/labs/lab_lightfields

+##### Novel view synthesis
+Can be approached by either explicit estimation of scene geometry and color [21,72,4], or using coarser estimates of geometry to guide interpolation between captured views [2,10,55].
+Light field rendering [33,17,3] pushes the latter strategy to an extreme by using dense structured sampling of the light eld to make re- construction guarantees independent of specic scene geometry. most IBR algorithms are designed to model static appearance, DeepMPI, which further captures viewing condition{dependent appearance.

 ##### Relighting with 4D Incident Light Fields
 #### Time Resolved Imaging (TRI) or Time-of-Flight (ToF) Imaging
-#### Photogrammetry
-Photogrammetry is the science and technology of obtaining reliable information about physical objects and the environment through the process of recording, measuring and interpreting photographic images and patterns of electromagnetic radiant imagery and other phenomena.

 ### 3d scene reconstruction and inverse and differential rendering
 #### Visual Sensing Using Machine Learning
 ##### Neural Radiance Fields (NeRF)